In this unit we explore ways to pose and answer investigative questions about cats by gathering and analysing data and discussing the results.

 - Make statements about data displays.

 In this unit the students are extensively involved in the sorting and display of the data (cat pictures).
 Sorting is an excellent way to encourage students to think about important features of data and this leads to classifications that make sense to them.
 In this unit the students compare the groups formed when the data is sorted by one-to-one matching.
 This one-to-one matching leads to the development of a pictograph.
-This provides an opportunity to strengthen the counting strategies of the students as the objects in the data sets are counted and compared.
+In turn, this provides an opportunity to strengthen the counting strategies of the students as the objects in the data sets are counted and compared.

-- Greedy Cat (Ready to Read)
+- Greedy Cat by Joy Cowley (Ready to Read)